• Skip to primary navigation

 Reply

-22. Moira Kilkenny says
+Moira Kilkenny

 OMG.
 I have been making corn beef for many many years by simmering in a pot on top of the stove.
 This year I made two corn beef‘s in my sous vide and two in a pot on top of the stove.
 (I was a little skeptical about the sous vide method so wanted to make sure that my corned beef would be good)!
 I have to say this was the best corned beef that I have ever made.
 I was able to add broth because I sealed the beef and broth in a Ziploc bag and then resealed them in a regular sealed bag.
 No worries.
 Liquid stayed in the bag.
 I did place under the broiler for about 5 minutes.
 Slicing the meat was a breeze.
 Will always sous vide my corned beef from now on.
 Thank you for this recipe!!